-EVERY KID IN A PARK
+EVERY KID OUTDOORS

-To help engage and create our next generation of park visitors, supporters and advocates, the Obama administration, in partnership with the Federal Land Management agencies, launched the Every Kid in a Park initiative.
+To help engage and create our next generation of park visitors, supporters and advocates, the Every Kid in a Park initiative was launched in 2015-and the Every Kid Outdoors Act was signed into law in 2019.
 The immediate goal is to provide an opportunity for each and every fourth-grade student across the country to experience their federal public lands and waters in person.

-All kids in the fourth grade have access to their own Every Kid in a Park pass at Everykidinapark.gov.
+All kids in the fourth grade have access to their own free Every Kid in a Park pass at everykidinapark.gov.
 This pass admits the pass owner and any accompanying passengers in a private non-commercial vehicle to the park.
 You can obtain the pass by visiting everykidinapark.gov and you must print it and present it at the park.
-The Every Kid in a Park pass is valid until August 31, 2017.
+The Every Kid in a Park pass is valid until August 31, 2019.

-SPECIAL SERVICES \
+SPECIAL SERVICES 🔄

 Most self-guiding trails are accessible.
 For trail descriptions, please see the "Hiking" chapter.
 Other accessible facilities include primitive campsites (ask at visitor centers for more information), Biscayne and Flamingo Marina, and all park visitor centers and restrooms.
-The Flamingo tour boats and

-Shark Valley Tram Tours are both wheelchair accessible (boarding assistance provided).
-The ★ symbol throughout this guide indicates wheelchair-accessible areas in the parks.
+Shark Valley Tram Tours are wheelchair accessible (boarding assistance provided).
+The & symbol throughout this guide indicates wheelchair-accessible areas in the parks.